-Empathy Sympathy l can see you are frustrated right now.
-How can l help you? l'm sorry you're frustrated, but you need to get back to work.
+Empathy Sympathy I can see you are frustrated right now.
+How can I help you?
+I'm sorry you're frustrated, but you need to get back to work.
 Wow, you had a really hard morning.
 When I have a hard morning, sometimes I need a few minutes before I'm ready to work.
 Would you like some time before you get started?
 Wow, what a horrible morning.
-You don't have to do this assignment. l noticed you aren't with your friends like usual.
+You don't have to do this assignment.
+I noticed you aren't with your friends like usual.
 Is there anything you want to talk about?
 Why weren't you with your friends today?
 Can you tell me how you are feeling right now?
 What's wrong?

 One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://mtsu.pressbooks.pub/

 It is our job as educators to create an environment that models empathy for students to facilitate trust and security.
 Bob Sornson (2014) states, "By helping children learn empathy, we raise the odds they will have strong positive social relationships, truly care for others, and be able to set appropriate limits in their own lives without using angry behaviors or words" (para.
 2).
 Traditional elements of a classroom environment, including structured, predictable routines and morning meetings, can be expanded with the intention to increase opportunities for empathy on a daily basis.
 However, some traditional models of classroom management include practices that interfere with the development of healthy connections between teachers and our students.

 Building connections with students can be challenging at times and take effort and repeated attempts with students who have experienced adversity; furthermore, these relationships can be damaged quickly if we use practices that do not align with building empathy.